NVIDIA/aistore/authn/README.md

 ### Superuser

-After deploying the cluster, there will be an automatically generated superuser account - a special account that cannot be deleted and that will be used exclusively to manage (add, delete) users.
+After deploying the cluster, there will be an automatically generated superuser account - a special account that cannot be deleted and that will be used exclusively to manage users and their credentials.
 This superuser account does not have access to buckets and objects.

+Superuser's credentials can be set at cluster deployment time(please, see [Getting started](#getting-started)), or changed later by modifying AuthN configuration file `authn.json`.
+It is located in $CONFDIR, default value is $HOME/.dfc.

 Adding and deleting usernames requires superuser authentication.
 Super user credentials are sent in the request header via `Authorization` field (for curl it is `curl -u<username>:<password ...`, for HTTP requesest it is header option `Authorization: Basic <base64-encoded-username:password>`).